Double The Magic: The Benefits of Having Two Photographers at Your Wedding in Edinburgh

 This synergy of styles produces a body of photographs that is both comprehensive and compelling.

-One photographer just cannot take your guests along with the group and newlywed shots.
+One photographer just cannot take your guests along with the group and the newlywed shots.

 Wedding Photographer Edinburgh:: a bride in a fitted white gown joyfully throws her veil into the air in a grand stone corridor, holding a bouquet of flowers.